stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 > This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
 I do not currently test with the stacks feature.
 This feature is specific to HCP, and not available in OpenTofu.

+## Suggestions About Names

+Cloud systems use tags or labels to enable you to categorise and manage resources.
+However, we do have to give names to the groups of resources, as well as identifiers for individual resources.
+This tooling also provides a hash that is based on these to help you ensure unique names that are based on groups.

+To avoid compatibility issues between systems, we should use context and environment names that only include lowercase letters, numbers and hyphen characters, with the first character being a lowercase letter.

+Every type of cloud resource may have a different set of rules about acceptable names.
+The length of names can also become an issue when a resource name includes several names for groups or other things.
+Here are some suggestions about the lengths of names:

+- _Product or project names:_ - 12 characters or less
+- _Component names:_ - 12 characters or less
+- _Environment names:_ - 8 characters or less
+- _Instance (edition) names:_ - 8 characters or less

 ## Going Further

 This tooling was built for my personal use.
 I am happy to consider feedback and suggestions, but I may decline to implement anything that makes it less useful for my needs.
 You are welcome to use this work as a basis for your own wrappers.